Standards and Guidelines Conformance

 NICE’s requirements for a Tier B digital health technology in bold with how we meet the standard following each statement.

 Credibility with UK health and social care professionals: In live clinical use across a number of NHS Trusts and Health Boards, as the default consent mechanism, and across the specialties, including surgical, radiology, oncology, and medical specialties.
 Meets the required standards for Information Governance, Cyber Security.
-Approved supplier to the UK Public sector via G Cloud 13 framework.
+Approved supplier to the UK Public sector via UK Gov’s Digital Marketplace (AKA G Cloud framework).
 A case study has been published by the Government of Jersey regarding the deployment of Concentric.

 Relevance to current care pathways in the UK health and social care system: Meets the relevant requirements, as part of the consent process, as defined by GMC guidance, Royal College of Surgeons, Care Quality Commission, and the Department for Health and Social Care.